apache/cloudberry-site/docs/data-loading/load-data-from-kafka-using-fdw.md

 Apache Cloudberry supports using Kafka FDW to create external tables and import data.

+See the Kafka FDW repository for more information: <https://github.com/cloudberry-contrib/kafka_fdw>.

 ## Basic usage

 - Create the `kafka_fdw` extension: